pkkid/x11pygrid/README.md

 ```

 #### pipx ####
 Isolated environments maintained by ```pipx``` are great, but not always totally free.
-According to the [Pycairo's documentation](https://pycairo.readthedocs.io/en/latest/getting_started.html), before installing pycairo, you need to provide few
+According to the [Pycairo's documentation](https://pycairo.readthedocs.io/en/latest/getting_started.html), before installing pycairo, you need to provide few packages (dependencies):
-packages (dependencies): pkg-config and cairo with it's headers.
-(Indeed, it's a bit paradoxical.)
+pkg-config and cairo with it's headers. _(Indeed, it's a bit paradoxical.)_

 Obviously, you also need python3-pip, python3-venv and pipx itself.
-Unfortunately(?), they are not marked
-as dependencies of pipx, so you may need to install it first.
+Unfortunately(?), they are not marked as dependencies of pipx, so you may need to install it first.
 More about that in the [pipx's documentation](https://pypa.github.io/pipx/troubleshooting/).
 Now let's assume you have already installed fully operational pipx.

 So, before you execute universal:
 ```bash
 pipx install x11pygrid
 ```
-you need to install dependencies.
-Obviously – with corresponding to your distro packages manager.
+you have to install dependencies.
+Naturally – with corresponding to your distro packages manager.
 - ##### Ubuntu / Debian #####
   ```bash
   sudo apt install libcairo2-dev pkg-config python3-dev